-The SLT identified a patch of underutilised land and together with parents set about the building of 3 large planters.
-This has afforded opportunities for EYFS to develop a range of skills in the areas of learning.
+We identified a patch of underutilised land and together with parents set about the building of 3 large planters.
+This has afforded opportunities for our Reception children to develop a range of skills in the areas of learning.
 The pupils planted flowers, and food that was cooked to say thank you to the parents who built and installed the planters.

 Renewal of Fences